-Didactic 1 credit = 12 contact hours per quarter
+Didactic: 1 credit = 12 contact hours per quarter

-Program Length / Completion Timeframe
+Program Length and Completion Timeframe

-The MSNBL program is designed to be completed in less than two academic years, or five academic quarters.
-Students are expected to complete the MSNBL program within 10 academic quarters, not to exceed two and a half years from initial date of matriculation, including any and all leaves of absence and periods of withdrawal.
+The MSNBL program is designed to be completed in less than 2 academic years, or 5 academic quarters.
+Students are expected to complete the MSNBL program within 10 academic quarters, not to exceed two and a half years from the initial date of matriculation, including any and all leaves of absence and periods of withdrawal.